sapo-foundation/sapo-foundation.github.io/privacy-policy.md

 This Privacy Policy explains how **S A P O** (referred to as **“S A P O,” “SAPO,” “we,” “us,”** or **“our”**) collects, uses, and shares information when you use our services.

+**Controller.** S A P O is operated by Happ Technologies Inc., a company organized under the laws of Delaware, United States.
+For the purposes of data protection laws (such as the GDPR), Happ Technologies Inc. is the controller of your personal data when you use S A P O. You can contact us at **juanmarzabala8a@gmail.com**.

 ---

 ## 0) Scope